jkjung-avt/tensorrt_demos/README.md

 /usr/lib/aarch64-linux-gnu/libnvinfer.so.5.0.6
 ```

 Furthermore, the demo programs require the 'cv2' (OpenCV) module in python3.
-You could refer to [Installing OpenCV 3.4.6 on Jetson Nano](https://jkjung-avt.github.io/opencv-on-nano/) about how opencv-3.4.6 was installed on the tested Jetson Nano DevKit.
+You could refer to [Installing OpenCV 3.4.6 on Jetson Nano](https://jkjung-avt.github.io/opencv-on-nano/) about how to install opencv-3.4.6 on the Jetson system.

 <a name="googlenet"></a>
 Demo #1: googlenet